Image of faqs-header

 Fabric Expansion Joint Deflectors – Why does my fabric expansion joint have an internal particulate deflector?

-Some applications (mostly vertical ducting with vertical flow up) require an internal particulate deflector which is used to reduce airborne particulate from falling into the cavity of the expansion joint.
+Some applications, mostly vertical ducting with upward flow, require an internal particulate deflector to keep particulate from settling into the cavity of the expansion joint.
+Without a deflector, accumulated material can damage or burn through the fabric belt over time and lead to premature failure.

 Universal Expansion Joints – Where should universal expansion joints be used?